-The statistical decision fusion is built around two SVM classifiers performing classification separately on the structural and statistical feature sets.
-In Table 2, the recognition rates using various statistical cooperation schemes are presented.
-We used the same rejection criterion as in Table 1, and suitable values for $T_1$ and $T_2$ were chosen in order to achieve reliability of at least 99%.
+The statistical cooperation schemes are built around two SVM classifiers performing classification separately on structural and statistical feature families.
+In Table 4.2, the recognition rates using various statistical cooperation schemes are presented.
+We used the same rejection criterion as in Table 4.1, and suitable values for T_1 and T_2 were chosen in order to achieve reliability of at least 99%.

 The decision fusion methods: Product, Dempster Rule, Fuzzy Integral, and Decision Templates require possibilistic outputs.
-To map the original output values to [0, 1] interval we used the mapping $1/(1+e^{-x})$ .
+To map the original output values to [0, 1] interval we used the mapping $1/(1+e^{-x})$.

-In order to make the final decision, first four cooperation schemes use the maximum of the sum, the maximum of the product, the maximum of the maximum and the maximum of the minimum of the corresponding pairs of the classifier outputs [7].
-The Dempster rule considers the fuzziness of the classifier votes by giving less confidence to less certain votes [8].
-The naive Bayes cooperation scheme uses the confusion matrices of member classifiers to estimate the certainty of the classifier decisions [8].
-The Borda count cooperation method is a generalization of the majority vote [9].
-The fuzzy integration is based on searching for the maximal grade of agreement between the objective evidence (provided by the sorted classifier outputs for class i) and the expectation (the fuzzy measure values of both classifiers) [10].
-We have also used one of the decision templates approaches described elsewhere [11].
-The generalized committee prediction is based on a weighted combination of the predictions of the member classifiers [12].
+The first four cooperation schemes use the maximum of the sum, product, maximum and the minimum of the corresponding pairs of the classifier outputs respectively to make the final decision [8].
+The naive Bayes cooperation scheme uses the confusion matrices of member classifiers to estimate the certainty of the classifier decisions [9].
+The Borda count cooperation method is a generalization of the majority vote [10].
+The fuzzy integration is based on searching for the maximal grade of agreement between the objective evidence (provided by the sorted classifier outputs for class i) and the expectation (the fuzzy measure values of both classifiers) [11].
+We have also used one of the decision templates approaches described elsewhere [12].
+The generalized committee prediction is based on